lobzison/json-validation-service/README.md

 It has an advantage of easier setup, without usage of Docker.
 It can be swapped for PostgreSQL without much effort later.

 ### HTTP server
-Tapir for endpoint description and documentation generation, http4s with Ember as a backend
+~~Tapir for endpoint description and documentation generation, http4s with Ember as a backend~~ Tapir requires to write both encoders and decoders, since they generate both server and client.
+They also require a `Schema`, that in theory can be derived, but does not work out of the box with some cases.
+Handling of error cases is also complicating the tapir setup.

+In the end I've gone with the vanilla http4s server with Ember implementation

 ### JSON
 This is tricky.
 We are already committed to the validation library, and the library uses Jackson as it's json model.
-But since we want to use Tapir for auto documentation - we need to use a supported library, and Jackson is not one of them.
-The planned solution is to use circe and circe-jackson to convert between models.
+The planned solution is to use circe as main model and circe-jackson to convert between models in a single class.

 ## Design challenges
 Error handling is challenging.